How To Choose The Right Hydration for the Season

 MCT Oil for Acne-Prone Skin

 For those of you who break out, but want all the wonderful antibacterial benefits of coconut oil, look for MCT oil; which stands for Medium Chain Triglyceride.
 It is the unsaturated version of coconut oil, that is liquid at room temperature.
-I personally love this oil, it is odourless, doesn’t stain, and absorbs completely with no oily residue.
-Read the labels as there are some MCT oils that are made from sunflower seed.
-This is still ok to apply on acne prone skin, but with out the added antibacterial, antifungal benefits.
-MCT oil in products is labeled as Caprylic/Capric Triglyceride.
+I personally love this oilit is odourless, doesn’t stain, absorbs completely—and it does not leave an oily residue.
+Read the labels on the MCT oil products when shopping, as there are some MCT oils that are made from sunflower seed—this is still okay to apply on acne prone skin, but it does not contain added antibacterial, antifungal benefits.
+MCT oil in products may be labeled as “caprylic/capric triglyceride”.

 What to Apply First